Kitala: DR Congo forward joins Sochaux from Lyon | Goal.com

 Sochaux have announced the signing of Yann Kitala from Ligue 1 side Olympique Lyon.

-The DR Congo forward was offered a three-year deal having passed his medical at the French second division team.
+The Democratic Republic of the Congo forward was offered a three-year deal having passed his medical at the French second division team.

 🎥💬 @YannKitala, le nouvel attaquant du FCSM, a un message pour vous ! #Mercato pic.twitter.com/73mtotERPF— FC Sochaux-Montbéliard (@FCSM_officiel) June 18, 2020